 How Did the King Respond to the Olive Branch Petition?

 Reports of increasingly violent unrest in the Americas had been filtering in for months.
-The disorganized and scattered battles of Lexington and Concord as well as the more determined and organized resistance at the battle of Bunker Hill showed him that the colonies were willing and able to mount a full-fledged rebellion.
+The disorganized and scattered battles of Lexington and Concord as well as the more determined and organized resistance at the significant Battle of Bunker Hill showed him that the colonies were willing and able to mount a full-fledged rebellion.

 In the king’s eyes the time for reconciliation was over.
 On August 23, 1775, just days after the Olive Branch petition arrived, he issued the Proclamation of Rebellion.

 Prior reports from the military and governors had downplayed the rebels and indicated strong loyalist support in the colonies.
-The intercepted post told a different story, one of increasing patriot support, particularly after the battles of Lexington and Concord.
+The intercepted mail told a different story, one of increasing patriot support, particularly after the battles of Lexington and Concord.

 While the surveillance pointed towards stronger loyalist factions in the southern colonies, even this too proved too lofty to rely upon.
 British General Cornwallis found this out the hard way in his southern campaign that ultimately ended in defeat at the 1781 Battle of Yorktown.